-i-Ready is a set of CCSS-based diagnostic and instructional tools for both math and English.
+i-Ready is a set of Common Core State Standards-based (or state standards, for non-CCSS states) diagnostic and instructional tools for math and reading.
 Upon starting the program, students take an adaptive placement test. i-Ready then uses this data to create individualized instructional pathways for each student.
 Teachers can let i-Ready personalize instruction on its own, or they can customize the experience for individual students, groups of students, or even an entire class.
-Teachers can expect to have fine-grained control over the lessons taught as well as the overall scope and sequence for their students.
+Teachers can expect to have fine-grain control over the lessons taught and the overall scope and sequence for their students.
 Additionally, i-Ready offers teachers a range of diagnostic reports.
-Data is provided on growth, performance, instructional progress, and much more.
+Data is provided on growth, performance, instructional progress, and more. i-Ready will provide suggested live instruction activities, groups, and lessons.
+Teachers should closely monitor student work on i-Ready to make sure its algorithms respond appropriately to students' needs.

-Upon finishing the diagnostic test, students' experience is friendly and includes a simplified dashboard, where they can pick a theme and a coach and even have learning material read to them.
+After students finish the diagnostic test, their experience is friendly.
+The program includes a simplified dashboard where students can pick a theme and a coach and even have learning material read to them.
 Each lesson includes a diverse cast of animated characters that walk students through every task.
 Lessons start with an overview of the learning objectives, followed by a guided learning experience.
 Kids can review lessons at any point but won't be able to skip ahead.
 In math, many tasks are aimed at helping kids develop conceptual understanding across a range of topics.
 In the reading program, students will read with the aid of a notepad, a dictionary, and some annotation tools.
+The review sample provided by i-Ready uses authentic texts, and math concepts are presented in real-world contexts.
+There's also closed captioning and some Spanish content.
+In the games section, teachers might recognize what were formerly Motion Math apps.

 i-Ready is a great bet for an adaptive, supplemental learning tool.
-Its main strength lies in the way it diagnoses students' needs, then targets personalized practice and instruction for each individual.
+Its main strength lies in diagnosing students' needs, and then targeting personalized practice and instruction for each individual.
 Teachers' ability to further personalize and customize the experience is key here, whether for individual students, groups, or an entire class.
 As students work their way through lessons, they'll interact with animations every few minutes.
-This could help some kids maintain focus, though others could tire and want to just get on with the lesson.
-Throughout, the instant feedback to students is helpful and includes both audio and visual supports. i-Ready's question types align well with what kids might encounter on Common Core assessments.
+This could help some kids maintain focus, though others could tire and want to get on with the lesson.
+Throughout, the instant feedback to students is helpful and includes both audio and visual supports. i-Ready's question types align well with what kids might encounter on Common Core or state assessments.
 It's reasonable to see i-Ready as a test-prep solution, though it does aim to teach conceptual understanding.
+Nevertheless, teachers should not rely on i-Ready to meet every instructional need their students have.

-Nevertheless, the program offers teachers a comprehensive look at student data, giving a clear view of students' overall growth and achievement.
+The program offers teachers a comprehensive look at student data, giving a clear view of students' overall growth and achievement.
 Ideally, this will help teachers plan in a way that meets real classroom needs.
 Printable lesson plans are available, should teachers want them.
 Also, the system's reports offer a range of data. i-Ready clearly has spent some time making this data organized and easily accessible for teachers, allowing them to find the information they want.
-Overall, i-Ready delivers learning content in an engaging and rigorous way.
+Overall, i-Ready delivers learning content engagingly and rigorously.
 This combination will likely serve kids well if -- and here's the catch -- teachers use i-Ready with fidelity alongside their own quality classroom instruction.

 Key Standards Supported